10 Letter of Interest Examples + How to Write One in 2026

 Dear Ms. Simmons,

 I am reaching out to express my great enthusiasm for joining the Alpha Beta Gamma Sorority at the University of Southern California.
 I first learned of it through the yearly “Aid the Elderly” campaign, and I was immensely impressed by the sorority’s commitment to bettering the lives of seniors.
-As a freshman with a long-standing history of community service and a drive for personal growth, I would love to contribute to your mission.
+As a freshman with four years of consistent community service and a clear focus on developing my leadership and communication skills, I would love to contribute to your mission.

-My college journey is only just beginning, but have built a steady foundation of experience in various service projects and leadership positions during my high school years.
+My college journey is only just beginning, but have built a foundation of experience that includes leading my high school’s volunteer club and coordinating three annual fundraising drives during my high school years.
 I have been volunteering at the local animal shelter since I was 13, and this experience has instilled in me a sense of empathy for those less fortunate, which I know that your sorority shares in full.

 I am excited about the opportunity to meet with you and discuss how I can contribute to the legacy and vibrant community of Alpha Beta Gamma.
 Thank you for your consideration.